 - If vaccinations are recommended check with your doctor that these are compatible with your Parkinson’s medications.

 - If travelling between time zones, plan in advance how you will adapt your medication so you don’t have to work this out when you are tired from travelling.
-Again, discuss this with your doctor or Parkinson’s Nurse Specialist if you have one.
+Again, discuss this with your doctor (or PD Nurse Specialist if you have one).

 - Exposing some medications to extreme heat can reduce their effectiveness so store them in a cool place and take only a small supply with you when out and about.
 A small cool bag can be useful.